Maid in Manhattan: Plot

-Chris asks the hotel's head butler, Lionel Bloch, to invite "Caroline Lane" to lunch, but is confused when the real Caroline shows up instead of Marisa.
-Marisa was present when she received the invitation and even offered Caroline advice on what to wear for their "lunch à deux".
-When the real Caroline shows up, Chris asks his assistant Jerry Siegal to find "the other Caroline Lane", promising that he will attend an important dinner and wishes her to go with him.
+Chris asks the hotel's head butler, Lionel Bloch, to invite "Caroline Lane" to lunch but is confused when Caroline shows up instead of Marisa.
+When she receives the invitation, Marisa is present and even advises Caroline on what to wear for their "lunch à deux."
+When Caroline shows up, Chris asks his assistant Jerry Siegal to find "the other Caroline Lane."
+He promises to attend an important dinner and wishes her to accompany him.
 Jerry asks Lionel to find her.

 Lionel, who has figured out that Marisa is the woman Chris has been looking for, tells her to go to the dinner and end the affair swiftly if she wants a future in hotel management.
-Stephanie and the hotel staff assist her in preparing for the evening by styling her hair and loaning her an expensive dress and spectacular necklace.
+Stephanie and the hotel staff assist her in preparing for the evening by styling her hair and loaning her an expensive dress and a spectacular necklace.

-Marisa is unable to end the affair, and she spends the night in Chris' hotel room.
-The next morning, Marisa is spotted by the real Caroline and her friend leaving Chris' room.
-Caroline blurts out the truth to the hotel management and Marisa is fired in front of Chris in Lane's hotel suite.
-Both Marisa and Chris spend time apart with him still thinking about her.
-Marisa is also hounded by the media and her disapproving mother Veronica.
+Marisa is unable to end the affair, so she spends the night in Chris's hotel room.
+The following day, Caroline and her friend spot Marisa leaving his room.
+Caroline blurts out the truth to the hotel management, and Marisa is fired in front of Chris in Lane's hotel suite.
+Marisa and Chris spend time apart, with him still thinking about her.
+Marisa is also hounded by the media and her disapproving mother, Veronica.

-Some time later, Marisa secures another job as a maid at another hotel.
+Sometime later, Marisa secures another job as a maid at another hotel.
 Chris is giving a news conference at the same hotel.
 Ty attends it and asks Chris whether people should be forgiven if they make mistakes, referencing former President of the United States Richard Nixon.
-Ty leads him to the staff room where Marisa is having her break.
-Chris and Marisa are reunited, and the film ends with images of publications showing that Chris has been elected, he and Marisa are still together after a year, and Marisa and her maid friends have been promoted to management.
+Ty leads him to the staff room, where Marisa is having her break.
+Chris and Marisa are reunited, and the film ends with images of publications showing that Chris has been elected and he and Marisa are still together after a year.
+Marisa and her maid friends have been promoted to management.